shrushtidoshi22/devcamper/docs/spec.md

 - **SMTP (Mailgun/Postmark as alternatives)**: Provides email delivery options for improved reliability.
 - **Implementation Details**:
   - Upon signup, users receive a verification email.
-  - Instructors are notified when a user enrolls in their course.
+  - Publishers are notified when a user enrolls in their course.

 ### 7.2 Authentication